Central Asian studies: Travelogues of Central Asia

 One of the oldest sources for Central Asia are the memoirs of travelers who passed through Central Asia.
 Some of the earliest extant examples were left by Arab geographers who passed through the region.
-In the 19th centuries numerous European and American published their travelogues of Central Asia.
+In the 19th centuries numerous Europe and American published their travelogues of Central Asia.
 This includes American journalist Anna Louise Strong who passed through Uzbekistan, Kyrgyzstan and Tajikistan in the 1920s.